-1. Awareness of transferring a research and analysis methodology that can be applied to various projects following the based activities in transportation and vehicle design.
+1. Awareness of transferring a research and analysis methodology that can be applied to various projects following the based activities in vehicle and transportation design.

-4. Helping the students to think freely, beyond the constraints and transfer the idea of a result-driven process into a conceptual project where time management and a continuous progression are the key.
+4. Helping the students to think freely, beyond the constraints and transfer the idea of a result-driven process into a conceptual project where time management and a continuous progression are the keys.

-5. Practicing structuring the project and practicing choosing and applying a variety of presentation techniques; which may include prototypes, simulations, video, photography and so on.
+5. Practicing structuring the project and choosing and applying a variety of presentation techniques; which may include collages, diagrams, storyboards, prototypes, simulations, video, photography and so on.

-6. Flexibility to question any given & existed typology and incorporate making in the research process not just for the final project but the overall process.
+6. Flexibility to question any given or existed typology and incorporate the outcome into the research process not just for the final project.

 Copyright © all rights reserved by Engin Tulay.
 Unauthorized use is a violation of applicable laws.